The Artists' international development programme is a £750,000 fund, jointly funded by the British Council and Arts Council England.

 The programme offers early stage development opportunities for individual freelance and self employed artists based in England to spend time building links with artists, organisations and/or creative producers in another country.

-The deadline for Round 8 of the Artists' International Development Fund will be 5pm on 16 January 2015.
-We are not yet accepting applications for round 8.
+The deadline for Round eight of the Artists' International Development Fund will be 5pm on 16 January 2015.
+We are not yet accepting applications for Round eight.

 There may be some amendments to the previously published guidance on how to apply.

-Please check here after 1 September for updated information on the publication of revised guidance and when we will start to accept applications for Round 8.
+Please check here after 31 October for updated information on the publication of revised guidance and when we will start to accept applications for Round eight.

 You can download the lists of successful applicants using the link on the right.